StephHjar/goodgames-drf-api/README.md

 - As a **site admin** I can **see lists of all user profiles, posts, games, reviews, likes, and comments** so that **I have an overview of all activity on the site**

 ## Testing
-Manual and validator testing is doumented in my [Testing file](TESTING.md).
+Manual and validator testing is documented in my [Testing file](TESTING.md).

 ## Deployment